-Tradeoff: As freight movement enhancements are considered, it must be acknowledged that in many instances, this priority will require prioritizing space over some other mode.
+Tradeoff: As freight movement enhancements are considered, it must be acknowledged that in many instances, this priority will require sacrificing space for some other mode.
 In many instances, truck design standards require that pedestrian and bicycle facilities are not as direct or comfortable.
 Proper consideration for these modes must be taken into account as designs proceed.